A History of Pre-War Automotive

 If 1935 was not a "great" year, it was surely a "good" year, the vineyards producing perhaps more bouquet than body, but an historic vintage, nevertheless.
 The hits of the year were the La Salles and the Doodlebug.
 La Salle was a General Motors brand of cars, manufactured by Cadillac but at a slightly lower price and specification.
 The Tootsietoy La Salles are beautiful castings and elegant reproductions of this semi-prestlge car.
 The body and chassis parts were engaged by a slightly different method from the Grahams, the front axle being the only lock (see the patent details in part 4). lf any criticism of them is permissable, it might be the slight gap in the fit between the two parts over the rear mudguards.
 There were sedan and coupe versions, with tan tops again having separate catalogue numbers as "convertibles''.
 I have seen these only with the rest of the body and the chassis having a single colour.
 Non-convertible versions sometimes had contrasting body and chassis colouring of a silver body and black fenders and chassis.
 The yellow sedan illustrated with black roof (a Taxi version?) has been the subject of some debate, but enough examples have been seen to say that it is original (information and photo from Larry Seiber).
 The medium blue sedan with matching Tootsietoy Roamer caravan is also original, and was possibly a colour trial for the Roamer set, which was eventually issued with a Lincoln Zephyr rather than the La Salle (see below).
 The wheels were affixed by driving a sharpened axle nail into a blind hub, rather than by flattening the protruding tip.
 Conventional axle pins with a crimped end were also used on later models, as seen on the blue La Salle sedan and red coupe illustrated.
 The La Salle was also notable in being the first Tootsietoy with the name of the real car cast underneath.
 By the way, if you run across a La Salle with a spare wheel, it is either a fraud or hallucination.
 The convertible La Salles were in the catalogue for 1935 and 1936 only, while the regular versions lasted two more years.
 Four gift sets including the La Salles were shown in part 5, i.e. no.0530X 'Tootsietoy De Luxe Motors' (1935), no.05050 'Playtime Toys' (1935-37), no.05075 'Playtime Toys' (1935-36) and no.05200 'Tootsietoy Motor Cars' (1936-38).
 Another large $1 set (like no.05200), was no.5500 'Playtime Toys', issued 1937 only, and in my opinion it was a much more attractive set, without any ugly Jumbo models.
 The set included one each of the La Salle sedan and coupe, along with a Mack Auto Transport, two Lincoln Zephyr sedans (without motors) and other items (see photos left).
 The catalogue illustration is from the N.Shure Co. catalogue for 1937, and shows one Lincoln sedan and one Lincoln wrecker in the set rather than two sedans.
 These two chromed La Salle coupes in the factory collection (leftmost photo) were said to be from a special run made for promotional use by the La Salle division of General Motors Corporation.
 These photos show two La Salles in a very rare General Motors dealer promotional set (courtesy of Philippe de Lespinay).
 The models are recognisable by wheels painted in body colour and black tyres (information from Larry Seiber).
 They also have Bild-a-Car axles, and lack the patent number information cast under the bonnet.
 Doodlebug

 The Doodlebug is of special historical interest, and I had been planning to write a separate illustrated piece on the subject.
 It is quite a faithful reproductlon of a hand-made car designed by John Tjaarda and built by the Briggs Manufacturing Company for the Ford-Lincoln organisation.
 It was shown on "The Ford Exhibition of Progress", a tour throughout the country in 1934, and is now generally called the second Briggs prototype (the first prototype having been a rear engined job which influenced Ferdinand Porsche's original Volkswagen design).
 The only real lapse from accuracy of the Doodlebug was that the Briggs car had the right side of a four-door sedan while the driver's side had the broad single door and wide quarter window of a two-door sedan; the Tootsietoy Doodlebug was a straight four-door version, which never really existed.
 The Briggs jobs were experimental forerunners of what eventually evolved as the Lincoln Zephyr, but the Tjaarda designs were carefully destroyed and all Ford records of them expunged, because of the designer's role in the sensational new Chrysler Airflow.
 Photographs and data on the car survive in newspaper and other archives, but don't bother to ask the Ford Museum at Dearborn.
 Thus, the Dowst firm appears to have been caught with a sizeable tooling investment in what might have been another toy "scoop", as the 1928 Model A Ford had been; but instead found that they had to sell a beautiful model of an obscure nothing.
 They went ahead anyway, christening it the "Doodlebug", hoping to salvage something from the disaster.
 The Doodlebug, with separate plated pieces for the grllle/headlamps/front bumper and rear bumper/tail lights, may have been manufactured during one or two years, but stayed in the catalogue through 1938 (it is in the UK 1938 leaflet - see part 7 of this article) to clear the inventory.
 The last photo above is a Japanese tinplate model, obviously a direct copy of the Doodlebug.
 It has FOREIGN stamped under the tin chassis, and can be found with or without a clockwork motor.
-It was followed (or joined?) in 1937 by what they called the Lincoln Zephyr in the Tootsietoy catalogue, but it was merely the old Doodlebug body die reworked by modifying the grille to a Lincoln Zephyr form and casting bumpers and a large rear central tail-light integrally.
+The Doodlebug was followed (or joined?) in 1937 by what they called the Lincoln Zephyr in the Tootsietoy catalogue, but it was merely the old Doodlebug body die reworked by modifying the grille to a Lincoln Zephyr form and casting bumpers and a large rear central tail-light integrally.
 A version with a boom and hook in place of the rear light was listed merely as "wrecker".
 These were catalogued in 1937 and 1938 as "Motorized", and were equipped with Japanese made key-wound spring motors which never worked and were dropped when the supply was exhausted.
 Non-motorised versions were also made for inclusion in gift sets, for example set no.5500 shown further up the page, and others in part 5.
 A large house trailer (caravan) with steel baseplate and sliding door was introduced in 1937 (no.1044), designed to be pulled by the La Salles, one of which was pictured with it in the 1937 catalogue.
 The broad hook had a way of prying the rear bumper off, and a spring-wound Lincoln was modified to pull the trailer in 1938 (by replacing the central bumper support with two, one either side of the hook); this pair was sold in a boxed set as "Tootsietoy Roamer", the name cast in the side of the trailer, and the model was no longer sold individually.
 The same set was sold in 1939 without the motor.
 The 1934 and

 1935 Fords